BerkAydemirn8n/BerkAydemirn8n/README.md

 ### 🤖 AI Job Radar
 An AI-powered job monitoring workflow that collects job listings, removes duplicates, analyzes them with AI, stores structured data in Google Sheets, and sends high-quality opportunities directly to Telegram.

+### 🐾 Vet Telegram AI Receptionist
+An AI-powered Telegram receptionist that handles veterinary clinic inquiries, manages appointments, provides pricing information, and connects customers with staff when needed.

+### ⚽ AI Sports Digest
+An AI-powered workflow that collects sports news, removes duplicates, summarizes and scores stories, and delivers a daily personalized newsletter by email.

 ### ✈️ AI Travel Planner *(Coming Soon)*
 An intelligent travel planning assistant that creates personalized travel itineraries using AI.